Bohuslav Martinů

 His symphonic career began when he emigrated to the United States in 1941, fleeing the German invasion of France.
 His six symphonies were performed by all the major US orchestras.
-Eventually Martinů returned to live in Europe for two years starting in 1953, then was back in New York until returning to Europe in May 1956.
+Martinů returned to live in Europe for two years starting in 1953, then was back in New York until returning to Europe in May 1956.
 He died in Switzerland in August 1959.

 Life

 1890–1923: Polička and Prague

 The setting of Martinů's birth was unusual.
 He was born in the tower of the St. Jakub Church in Polička, a town in Bohemia, close to the Moravian border.
 His father, Ferdinand, a shoemaker, also worked as the church sexton and town fire watchman.
 For this, he and his family were allowed to live in the tower apartment.
 As a small boy Bohuslav was sickly, and frequently had to be carried up the 193 steps to the tower on the back of his father or his older sister.
 In school he was known to be very shy, and did not participate in the plays or pageants with his classmates.
 But as violinist, he excelled and developed a strong reputation, giving his first public concert in his hometown in 1905.
 The townspeople raised enough money to fund his schooling, and in 1906 he left the countryside to begin studies at the Prague Conservatory.

-Whilst there he fared poorly as a student, showing little interest in the rigid pedagogy, nor the hours of violin practice required.
+Whilst there he fared poorly as a student, showing little interest in the rigid pedagogy or the hours of violin practice required.
 He was far more interested in exploring Prague and learning on his own, attending concerts and reading books on many subjects.
-This was in contrast to his roommate, Stanislav Novák, who was an excellent student and a brilliant violinist.
-They frequently attended concerts together at which Martinů became engrossed in analysing new music, particularly French impressionist works.
+This was in contrast to his roommate, Stanislav Novák, an excellent student and brilliant violinist.
+They frequently attended concerts together at which Martinů became engrossed in analyzing new music, particularly French impressionist works.
 He could memorize much of it, to the extent that when back in their room, he could write out large parts of the score almost perfectly.
-Novák became astonished at how meticulously Martinů could do this.
-He became convinced that his roommate, while lacking in other subjects, possessed an incredible brain for analysing and memorizing music.
+Novák was astonished at how meticulously Martinů could do this.
+He became convinced that his roommate, while lacking in other subjects, possessed an incredible brain for analyzing and memorizing music.